csc530/vuebulma/docs/components/BulmaButton.md

 Type:  `boolean` | `undefined`

-When true, the button will be invertedl where the text color becomes the background color, and vice-versa
+When true, the button will be inverted; where the text color becomes the background color, and vice-versa

 ### isRounded